-This is the first conviction under anti-money laundering legislation of a person disclosing the filing of a suspicious activity report to the person who is the subject of the report.
+This is the first conviction under anti-money laundering legislation of a person disclosing the filing of a SAR to the person who is the subject of the report.
 Mendoza faces a jail term of 95 years in U.S. federal prison.

 Under Canada’s Proceeds of Crime (Money Laundering) and Terrorist Financing Act, employees of reporting entities and the reporting entities themselves are prohibited from disclosing that a suspicious transaction report was filed with FINTRAC, or the content of those reports with the intent to prejudice a criminal investigation.
 An employee or reporting entity that discloses filing a suspicious transaction report or the content of such a report with the intent to prejudice a criminal investigation is liable on conviction to a prison term of up to two years.